 Micro-interactions also play a pivotal role in enhancing user engagement.
 It can be as simple as double-tapping a picture on Instagram to see the heart pop up.
 Minor additions like these allow the brand to express itself efficiently.
 Some common examples of micro-interactions include drop-down menus, the scroll bar, playable game ads, etc.

 Micro-personalisation is another recent concept in web design that aims to use AI to recognise user behaviour and provide a web experience accordingly.
-For instance, a shopping site having different sections for men, women, kids, and more.
-In fact, if a brand offers “free US shipping” and the user clicks on it, then they might, indeed, be browsing from the US.
+For instance, a shopping site has different sections for men, women, kids, and more.
+If a brand offers “free US shipping” and the user clicks on it, they might be browsing from the US.

-Web design and development is a dynamic domain, which improves with time or even goes back in history (just like fashion trends)!
-With newer technology, more sophisticated systems, and bustling ideas - there’s a lot more to explore on the world wide web.
+Web design and development is a dynamic domain that improves with time or even goes back in history (like fashion trends)!
+With newer technology, more sophisticated systems, and bustling ideas, there’s much more to explore on the World Wide Web.
 After all, we’ve only seen the tip of the iceberg till now.

 AI And Chatbots

 Chatbots are expected to dominate the internet in the coming years, considering how most of us expect businesses to be online 24/7.
-According to Drift’s State of Conversational Marketing report published in 2020, there was a 92% increase in the use of chatbots for brand communication since 2019.
+According to Drift’s State of Conversational Marketing report published in 2020, there has been a 92% increase in the use of chatbots for brand communication since 2019.

-Consequently, 3D seems to be the more feasible yet practical way to go.
-Apart from 3D elements, think about websites that cover the entire screen, blurring the lines between reality and the virtual world, for an immersive user experience.
+Consequently, 3D seems to be the more feasible yet practical way.
+Besides 3D elements, think about websites covering the entire screen, blurring the lines between reality and the virtual world for an immersive user experience.

 Micro-personalisation Or Invasion Of Privacy?